-Of all the things I hear about Indian food, these 5 often top the list:
+Of all the things I hear about Indian food, these are the few that often top the list:

 Indian food is spicy!